Business & Psychology Available Sessions

 - $95 Online Application Fee

-CEA language courses meet for 60 contact hours/4 credits.
-CEA core courses, CEA elective courses, and PC elective courses meet for 45 contact hours/3 credits.
+CEA CAPA language courses meet for 60 contact hours/4 credits.
+CEA CAPA courses, and PC courses meet for 45 contact hours/3 credits.
+You may earn 12-17 credits (up to 255 contact hours).

-You may earn 12-16 credits (up to 240 contact hours).
-CEA classes meet 1-4 times per week, Monday-Thursday.
+CEA CAPA classes meet 1-4 times per week, Monday-Thursday.
 Active learning components required by your courses may be scheduled on Friday.

-Prior to departure, you'll select your preferred courses and indicate your estimated Italian language level.
+Prior to departure, you'll select your preferred courses.
 You will be enrolled into courses based on their availability.
-After you arrive in Rome, you'll take a language placement exam to determine final placement.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availability.
 To ensure that you receive credit for the language level you place into, have your home school pre-approve courses at several levels before you leave for Italy.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.

 *Courses with an asterisk indicate that the course has been associated with multiple subject areas.